Skip to main content

 How will I be supported?

 All lecturing staff can be contacted by email and have either an ‘open door’ policy for students with specific queries about course material, or a system to book meeting times.
-The School Office can answer most administrative queries immediately.
+Student Hubs will also be available to support any administrative queries.

-You will have access through the Learning Central website to relevant multimedia material, presentations, lecture handouts, bibliographies, further links, electronic exercises and discussion circles.
-Opportunities for you to reflect on your abilities and performance are available through the Learning Central ‘Personal Development Planning’ module.
+You will have access through the Learning Central website to relevant multimedia material, presentations, lecture handouts, exercises and solutions, and further links.

 Further learning support is also available via the University wide Maths Support Service.
 This provides relaxed and informal daily drop-in sessions where students are encouraged to discuss any elements of their studies with a tutor on a one-to-one or small group basis.